sibvisions/reactUI.styleexample/src/readme-files/css-variables/color-schemes/README.md

-dialog-header-background | The background-color of a dialogs header dialog-header-text-color | The text-color of a dialogs header dialog-header-border | The border which separates the header of a dialog from the content dialog-icon-hover-color | The hover text-color of the 'x' to close a dialog dialog-content-background | The background-color of a dialogs content
+dialog-header-background | The background-color of a dialogs header dialog-header-text-color | The text-color of a dialogs header dialog-header-border | The border which separates the header of a dialog from the content dialog-header-close-hover-background | The hover background-color of the closing 'x' dialog-header-close-hover-color | The hover text-color of the 'x' to close a dialog dialog-content-background | The background-color of a dialogs content

 ## Tabset Variables
 Variable | Description
 --- | ---
-tab-navbar-background | The background-color of the Tabset navigation-bar tab-navbar-border-color | The border-color of the Tabset navigation-bar tab-selected-color | The border- and text-color of a selected Tab tab-hover-background | The background-color when hovering a Tab tab-border-color | The bottom-border color of an unselected Tab
+tab-navbar-background | The background-color of the Tabset navigation-bar tab-selected-color | The border- and text-color of a selected Tab tab-hover-background | The background-color when hovering a Tab tab-border-color | The bottom-border color of an unselected Tab